 Through the AELRC, CAL offers a free online training course that teaches world language instructors about the fundamentals of assessment.
 The asynchronous course provides world language instructors with an understanding of the fundamentals of assessment by presenting specific examples of how each applies to real classroom assessment situations.
 The course lasts five weeks and includes five units that require two hours each.
 Units focus on: (1) an introduction to assessment, (2) validity, (3) reliability, (4) practicality, and (5) impact.
 Recruitment for courses during the 2018-2022 funding cycle will include targeted outreach to educators working in community colleges and minority serving institutions.

-The goal of this project, now funded for its third year, is to work with instructors of critical languages in community colleges and higher education to take part in a professional development workshop on how to incorporate the ACTFL Guidelines into teaching and assessment.
-The project promotes FL educators’ understanding of ACTFL proficiency levels, which in turn can improve curricular design and implementation.
+The goal of this project is to work with instructors of critical languages in community colleges and higher education to take part in a professional development workshop on how to incorporate the ACTFL Proficiency Guidelines into teaching and assessment.
+The project promotes foreign language educators’ understanding of ACTFL proficiency levels, which in turn can improve curricular design and implementation.

 The AELRC supports this conference, initiated in 2002, to provide a forum for the dissemination of high-quality, peer-reviewed research on language assessment to national educators, scholars, students, and other professionals.
 Pre- and post-conference workshops will be offered to enhance language teacher assessment literacy.
 Approximately 140 language testers participate annually, and post-conference evaluations reveal high satisfaction with the conference.

 Investigators: AELRC, CASLS, local education agencies, community colleges